csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 the following:
 - CUDA is an extension to C by the GPU vendor Nvidia.
-With CUDA the parts of the code that are to be run on CPUs are written in C/C++ and the computing intensive parts that are offloaded to GPUs called *kernels* are written in CUDA.
-CUDA is relatively low level approach that requires a lot of work and careful programming to utillize the highly parallel processor.
-When done right the performance is good.
+With CUDA the parts of the code that are to be run on CPUs are written in C/C++ and the computing intensive parts that are offloaded to GPUs (called *kernels*) are written in CUDA.
+CUDA is a relatively low level approach that requires a lot of work and careful programming to utillize the highly parallel processor.
+When done right the performance is very good.
 - HIP can be considered to be the AMD version of CUDA and the conversion between them is mostly one-to-one.
 - OpenACC is a directive based approach to GPU programming available for Fortran and C/C++.
 The programmer inserts special pseudo comments to the program based on which a compatible compiler generates the necessary machine code for GPU execution.
-Programming with OpenACC is easier than with CUDA and the performance is quite good.
+Programming with OpenACC is easier than with CUDA and the performance can be quite good.
 - During the last few years OpenMP has been extended to support GPU offloading and it is quite comparable to OpenACC.
 Currently the compiler support is not quite on a satisfactory level but in the long run OpenMP is considered (or at least hoped) to become mainstream for GPU programming.
 - Various portability frameworks like Kokkos, Raja and SYCL.

 When using multiple GPU nodes, all the above approaches can be